Case Study · Engineering Recipe

 + human, senior, direct positioning

-= a page that can outrank generic recruiter/agency/job-board results
+= a service page that competes against generic recruiter, agency, and job-board results

-What follows is each ingredient, with what it actually looked like in production.
+What follows is each ingredient, with what it actually looks like in production.

 Exact local intent match

-The page aligns the target query across URL, title, H1, description, keywords, and body language:
+The page aligns the target intent across URL, title, H1, description, keywords, and body language:

 Keyword placement is direct, but the body reads as a service page, not as keyword stuffing.
 That distinction is a writing problem, not an SEO problem.